rdfostrich/article-jws2018-ostrich/content/evaluation.md

 In all cases, the means are not equal with a confidence of 95%.
 For BEAR-B-daily and BEAR-B-hourly, HDT-IC is faster for VM queries, but slower for DM and VQ queries.
 For BEAR-A, HDT-IC is faster for all query types.
-We can therefore *accept* Hypothesis 2 for BEAR-B-daily and BEAR-B-hourly, but *reject* it for BEAR-A.
+We therefore *reject* Hypothesis 2, as it does not apply for BEAR-A, but it is valid for BEAR-B-daily and BEAR-B-hourly.

 <figure id="hypo-test-2" class="table" markdown="1">